Polyvinyl chloride: Production

 Polyvinyl chloride is produced by polymerization of the vinyl chloride monomer (VCM), as shown.

 About 80% of production involves suspension polymerization.
 Emulsion polymerization accounts for about 12%, and bulk polymerization accounts for 8%.
-Suspension polymerization affords particles with average diameters of 100–180 μm, whereas emulsion polymerization gives much smaller particles of average size around 0.2 μm.
+Suspension polymerization produces particles with average diameters of 100–180 μm, whereas emulsion polymerization gives much smaller particles of average size around 0.2 μm.
 VCM and water are introduced into the reactor along with a polymerization initiator and other additives.
 The contents of the reaction vessel are pressurized and continually mixed to maintain the suspension and ensure a uniform particle size of the PVC resin.
 The reaction is exothermic and thus requires cooling.
 As the volume is reduced during the reaction (PVC is denser than VCM), water is continually added to the mixture to maintain the suspension.

-PVC may be manufactured from either naphtha or ethylene feedstock.
+PVC may be manufactured from ethylene, which can be produced from either naphtha or ethane feedstock.

 Microstructure

 The polymers are linear and are strong.
-The monomers are mainly arranged head-to-tail, meaning that there are chlorides on alternating carbon centres.
+The monomers are mainly arranged head-to-tail, meaning that chloride is located on alternating carbon centres.
 PVC has mainly an atactic stereochemistry, which means that the relative stereochemistry of the chloride centres are random.
 Some degree of syndiotacticity of the chain gives a few percent crystallinity that is influential on the properties of the material.
 About 57% of the mass of PVC is chlorine.
 The presence of chloride groups gives the polymer very different properties from the structurally related material polyethylene.
-The density is also higher than for these structurally related plastics.
+At 1.4 g/cm3, PVC's density is also higher than structurally related plastics such as polyethylene (0.88–0.96 g/cm3) and polymethylmethacrylate (1.18 g/cm3).